 The City of Boston offers employees who are currently enrolled in health insurance through the City, the option of “opting out” of their health coverage in exchange for an annual payment of $1,000 or $1,500 for an individual plan or $1,500 or $2,500 for a family plan, whichever applies under the employee’s collective bargaining unit.

-Employees must be currently enrolled in health insurance through the City of Boston for at least one year and complete the paperwork to opt-out of health insurance during the annual open enrollment period for an effective date of July 1st.
+Employees must be currently enrolled in health insurance through the City of Boston for at least one year and complete the waiver form to opt-out of health insurance and provide proof of creditable coverage during the annual open enrollment period for an effective date of July 1st.

 Employees in certain bargaining units may be eligible for the program even if they are not currently insured but at one time had health insurance coverage through the City for at least one year.